Odd Occurances at Mr. Clarke’s House

 A Formal Committee Investigates

 In the wake of the haunting, another committee was formed to spend a full week investigating the house and the testimonies of witnesses.
-This more-thorough delegation was comprised of William W. Crane, Jr., a lawyer; John Knox McLean, a Congregationalist pastor; and Joseph Le Conte, a professor of geology and natural history at UC-Berkeley.
+This more-thorough delegation was comprised of a lawyer named William W. Crane, Jr. (1831-1883), a Congregationalist pastor named John Knox McLean (1834-1914), and a UC-Berkeley professor of geology and natural history named Joseph Le Conte (1823-1901).
 On the surface, neither Crane, McLean, nor Le Conte seems especially knowledgeable about ghosts or well-suited to investigate a haunting.
 Of course, this might have been their strength: they weren’t seeking validation of any assumptions about the paranormal.

 That said, Le Conte was probably a staunch skeptic, as suggested by his 1885 review of a book titled Mind Reading and Beyond.
 An evolutionist, Le Conte suggests there that the greatest hurdle facing those investigating is the supernatural is a deeply entrenched “love of the marvelous.”
 He writes: “In Man, the instinct which ascribes a supernatural or spiritual origin to the occurrences of life and to many observed phenomena in nature, has probably been inherited from primeval man. . . .
 Under the influence of the all-pervading hereditary supernatural instinct, even the most intelligent men are, more or less, governed by the inspirations originating from this source.”
 Scientists aren’t immune, he adds.
 In this respect, the clergyman McLean might have brought a healthy balance to the committee (though plenty of religious leaders have denied the reality of ghosts).

 The Committee’s Findings Are “Leaked” to the Press